-This year the new computing curriculum has been introduced and the children will be working on through the 5 new threads in their weekly lessons: Programming, E-Safety, Handling Data, Multimedia and Real Life Technologies.
+This new computing curriculum allows the children to work on 5 new threads in their weekly lessons: Programming, E-Safety, Handling Data, Multimedia and Real Life Technologies.

 E- safety will be embedded into each terms work while the school will also undertake various activities during the annual safer internet day.In programming, the children will learn what an algorithm is - beginning with programming simple robots during EYFS to creating their own times table game at the end of KS2.

 During our data handling threads, our pupils will sort, capture and present data using cameras, digital microscopes, sound recorders, pictograms, videos and spreadsheets.

 Creating 'greenscreen' shorts, animations and short movies using digital content gathered in and out of class is a huge part of the multimedia thread.
 Furthermore, the children will continue to develop their keyboard skills helping them to communicate more effectively and efficiently.

 Finally, in the real life technologies theme many aspects of both E-safety and Multimedia work with be incorporated.
 As well as these links, children will also use blogging websites and discover more about how the internet works and evaluate the content of the World Wide Web.

 Ultimately, we are striving for our children to be digitally literate, creative, logical, safe and secure when using new and existing programmes and software.